 Meet our Ambassadors 151- …

-Anjuli Borgonha is an AMR Communication Specialist working at the The Food and Agriculture Organization of the United Nations.
+Anjuli Borgonha is an AMR Communication Specialist working at the The Food and Agriculture Organization of the United Nations in the UK.
 In 2019 Anjuli completed a Masters thesis in social change communications examining antibiotic resistance communications campaigns.
 Anjuli has a background in communicating complex health and development issues and previously worked at the Lancet Countdown on Health and Climate Change where she led a campaign on the impacts of our changing climate on human health.
 She is interested in how best to communicate the complexities of antimicrobial resistance to the public and encourage widespread action and behaviour change.
 She wants to contribute her communications expertise to tackling AMR, recognising an urgent need to increase public understanding of this major issue.

 Arnab Sinha is the Managing Director at Novonanmek Material Sciences Private Limited in India.
 Keeping in mind the issue of Antimicrobial Resistance, Arnab developed a Nano Zinc Oxide based coating called BIOZINY, that has the ability to Eliminate resistant bacteria from surfaces.
 The coating might find applications in Health Care centres and Hospitals to protect people from Healthcare Acquired Infections (HAIs).
 The coating can be used in all public places – like Schools, Offices, Malls, Supermarkets, Railway Stations, Airports and many other to protect surfaces from Resistant Bacteria.
 The company is continuously working to develop better coatings to fight resistant bacteria.
 Arnab is a Mechanical Engineer and also holds an M.S. in Material Science and Engineering from Indian Insitute of Engineering Science and Technology, India.